 This page provides you with instructions on how to extract data from Mailjet and load it into Redshift.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

-Easier and Faster Alternatives
+Easier and faster alternatives

+If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

 Thankfully, products like Stitch were built to move data from Mailjet to Redshift automatically.
 With just a few clicks, Stitch starts extracting your Mailjet data, structuring it in a way that's optimized for analysis, and inserting that data into your Redshift data warehouse.